-As I am completing my pre-flight checks and just about to lift Charlie Tango into the air, Allen proclaims, “I so want to fuck him right now.”
+As I’m completing my pre-flight checks and just about to lift Charlie Tango into the air, Allen proclaims, “I so want to fuck him right now.”

 “Allen!”
 I scold.
 “We can all hear you!”
-I’m glaring at this man and he does not have the modestly to blush.
+I’m glaring at this man and he does not have the modesty to blush.

-“I’m sorry!”
-He exclaims.
-“But this is hot!”
-He adds unashamedly.
+“I’m sorry!” he exclaims.
+“But this is hot!” he adds shamelessly.
 Taylor and I look at each other as Taylor tries to hide his smirk.
-You have to admire the man for his ability to relieve the levity of the situation.
+You have to admire the man for his ability to add levity to the situation.

 “Well, there is that.
 What about the black and whites?”
 I ask Gerald through the headphones.

-Ten minutes after we took off from SeaTac, we are landing at Vashon Municipal Airport… it’s more like Vashon Municipal Landing Strip.
+Ten minutes after we take off from SeaTac, we’re landing at Vashon Municipal Airport… it’s more like Vashon Municipal Landing Strip.
 What aircraft flies out of here!?
 Doesn’t really matter.
-Charlie Tango is on the ground and I am that much closer to Butterfly.
+Charlie Tango is on the ground and I’m that much closer to Butterfly.
 As I shut her down and inform the “airport” that she will definitely be taking off at a moment’s notice, Lawrence runs over and whispers something in Taylor’s ear.
 I can clearly see Taylor mouth the word “shit” and I want to know what’s going on.

 “What is it, Taylor?”
 I ask once I know that Charlie Tango is secure.
 Taylor looks at me sorrowfully.

-MEGO—My Eyes Glaze Over.
-When you’ve been reading or looking at something for so long that you drift off into your own mind and you are now staring at the book/screen/etc, looking but not seeing.
+A/N: MEGO—My Eyes Glaze Over.
+When you’ve been reading or looking at something for so long that you drift off into your own mind and you’re now staring at the book/screen/etc., looking but not seeing.

-In laymen’s terms, a ping is a signal that one electronic device sends to another electronic device to verify that it is online.
+In laymen’s terms, a ping is a signal that one electronic device sends to another electronic device to verify that it’s online.

 FYI—E. L. James’ Eurocopter was an EC135.
 I saw the pictures of it, but I didn’t like it.
 I thought the 155 was sexier.
-Even though it is normally a medivac copter, I still liked it better.
+Even though it’s normally a medivac copter, I still liked it better.
 Pictures of it are on my Pinterest page at http://www.pinterest.com/ladeeceo/paging-dr-steele/

 You can join my mailing list on the “Contact Me” page.
 Just click the link and it will lead you to a form to join the list.